Penalties Have Increased For Domestic Violence

 Domestic violence is no longer a private family matter.
 Prosecutors and the Illinois Legislature consider domestic assault and battery a major issue.
 Penalties have increased, as well as convictions.
 If you have been charged with a domestic violence crime or were targeted for a temporary restraining order, contact the Law Office of Philip R. Nathe to protect your rights.

 Naperville, Illinois criminal defense attorney Philip Nathe represents men and women unfairly accused of domestic violence in DuPage County, Cook County, and Kane, Will or Kendall counties.
-He offers 28 years of experience in the DuPage County criminal justice system, including two years as a county prosecutor and nearly 20 years in private practice defending citizens against all types of criminal charges.
+He offers more than 30 years of experience in the DuPage County criminal justice system, including two years as a county prosecutor and nearly 20 years in private practice defending citizens against all types of criminal charges.

 Strong Defense Against Domestic Violence Charges